-Science is increasingly telling us that we have multiple personalities.
+Science is increasingly telling us that we have multiple personalities on a personality spectrum.
 There are multiple versions of ‘you’ inside your own head.
 Whichever personality ‘you’ are depends on many different circumstances – such as what mood you are in, the environment you are in, or the company you keep.

 This is known as the multiplicity spectrum.
 The ‘multiplicity spectrum’ helps to determine the degree of separation between personalities.

 How many personalities do you have?
-Take the quiz and find out.
+Take our are you a risk taker quiz and find out.
 We would recommend taking this along with somebody who knows you well – and giving them perhaps the final say in how you answer a particular question.

 How did you do?
-Here’s what each score means:
+Here’s what each score on our risk personality test quiz means:

 0 – 7